Seeker of Legends Preview

 He depressed the plunger quickly, compressing the air inside…and superheating it.
 The tinder at the bottom of the tube burst into flames, and Dominus pulled the plunger out of the tube quickly, tipping the tube over the wastebasket, spilling the burning tinder into it.

 Then he watched as the flames grew, devouring his Will.
+One future ending in fire, with the promise of something new rising from the ashes.

 He waited until the flames died away completely, ignoring the smoke filling his room.
 He hardly cared that it stung his eyes, or that its stench would taint his fine bedding.
 Farkus would see to their cleansing.

 Dominus turned away from the embers of his will, limping up to his nightstand and grabbing the cane that was leaning against it.
 Hidden within was a spring-loaded sword, a weapon that, in his hands, was exceedingly deadly.
-He smiled grimly, turning to gaze out of his bedroom window, at the huge expanse of his gardens far below.
+He turned to gaze out of his bedroom window, at the huge expanse of his gardens far below.
 He’d been given a second chance, one that he had no intention of wasting.
 There was no telling how much time he had left; he needed to act quickly and decisively.

 He turned away from the window, limping toward his bedroom door.